 Sourcerer lets you edit your profile to change/complement some of the generated data.
 You can then use your own sourcerer URL to share the (edited) profile with whoever you want to.
 The sourcerer app is also open-sourced.
 And as a bonus, looking at the other tools created by Sourcerer, I also liked this widget to generate a readme file thanking your project contributors.

 Ghuser.io aimed to enhance the existing profile visualization in GitHub.
-Some of the things they add on top of the standard GitHub profile display are all the repos you have contributed, a different repo sorting, transferring stars to users, bringing avatars, detecting frameworks (and not only languages,…).
+Some things they add on top of the standard GitHub profile display are all the repos you have contributed, a different repo sorting, transferring stars to users, bringing avatars, detecting frameworks (and not only languages,…).
 Read about all of them here.
 Once ghuser created your enhanced profile, it looked like this one

-Unfortunately, the project has been recently discontinued and they have stopped onboarding new users.
+Unfortunately, the project has been recently discontinued, and they have stopped onboarding new users.
 Stil, I think it’s worth mentioning because as they said, their goal was not so much to build an alternative to the GH profile itself but to push GitHub to adopt some of their ideas in order to get better profiles for everybody.

 Octolife, “your public life on GitHub”, is another open-source GitHub profiling tool.
 As you can see in the screenshot below, many sections are similar to those from previous tools but I like this very detailed timeline where you can see how the contributions of the user are distributed across all the project the user is involved in.